Segodnya/php-project-9/README.md

 DATABASE_URL=postgresql://username:password@host:port/database
 ```

-The application will automatically connect to the PostgreSQL database specified in the DATABASE_URL environment variable and run the necessary migrations from `database.sql` on startup.
+The application will automatically connect to the PostgreSQL database specified in the DATABASE_URL environment variable and run the necessary migrations on startup.

 #### Database Migrations